lowquark/redpine-rs/README.md

 # redpine-rs

-Redpine is a connection-oriented UDP messaging library for real-time internet applications.
-It supports the delivery of both reliable and unreliable datagrams, and allows the application to mitigate the undesirable effects of network losses.
+Redpine is a connection-oriented UDP messaging library.
+It provides automatic fragmentation, reliable delivery, congestion avoidance, and robust connection management for real-time internet applications.

 While the underlying protocol has been developed from scratch, Redpine has an event-driven API based on the venerable